fprime-community/fprime-tutorial-hello-world/docs/NewProject.md

 Now that the tools are installed a new F´ project should be created.
 An F´ project internalizes the version of F´ that the project will build upon and provides the user the basic setup for creating, building, and testing components.

-In order to make a new project, run the following command and answer the questions as indicated below:
+In order to make a new project, run the following command:

 ```bash
 fprime-util new --project